omnistrate/ctl/mkdocs/docs/omnistrate-ctl_service-plan_delete.md

 ### SEE ALSO

-* [omnistrate-ctl service-plan](omnistrate-ctl_service-plan.md)	 - Manage service plans for your services
+* [omnistrate-ctl service-plan](omnistrate-ctl_service-plan.md)	 - Manage service plans for your service